-The 1947 report titled “Higher Education for American Democracy,” also known as the Truman Commission Report, created perhaps one of the most well-articulated statements on the purpose of higher education in the twentieth century.
-The report outlined how higher education could and should function in American society: “Its task is not merely to meet the demands of the present but to alter those demands if necessary, so as to keep them always suited to democratic ideals.
-Perhaps its most important role is to serve as an instrument of social transition.”
-The report argued for a number of values related to the public good that could be achieved through higher education such as bridging the gap between diverse cultures and people, understanding the relationship of social processes to technological development, creating global cooperation towards peace, and providing equal opportunity for citizens of all backgrounds to “understand, appraise, and redirect forces, men, and events” in the cause of pursuing liberty.
+The 1947 report titled ‘Higher Education for American Democracy,’ also known as the Truman Commission Report, created perhaps one of the most well-articulated statements on the purpose of higher education in the twentieth century.
+The report outlined how higher education could and should function in American society: ‘Its task is not merely to meet the demands of the present but to alter those demands if necessary, to keep them always suited to democratic ideals.
+Perhaps its most important role is to serve as an instrument of social transition.’
+The report argued for a number of values related to the public good that could be achieved through higher education such as bridging the gap between diverse cultures and people, understanding the relationship of social processes to technological development, creating global cooperation towards peace, and providing equal opportunity for citizens of all backgrounds to ‘understand, appraise, and redirect forces, men, and events’ in the cause of pursuing liberty.
 Indeed, at the heart of the report was the belief that a public higher education system should be developed in the interest of pursuing collective goals that would enhance the civic fabric of society and the well-being of its citizens.

-Thus, as colleges and universities across the US begin to reopen, the question should not be where or how they doing so, but why?
-Why, in the midst of a pandemic, are so many schools choosing to reopen when so many public health officials advise the opposite?
-Why are public institutions, which ought to be rooted in serving the public good and promoting wellbeing, putting precisely those at risk?
+Thus, as colleges and universities across the U.S. begin to reopen, the question should not be where or how they are doing so, but why?
+Why, amid a pandemic, are so many schools choosing to reopen when so many public health officials advise the opposite?
+Why are public institutions, which ought to be rooted in serving the public good and promoting well-being, putting precisely those at risk?
 The answer, unfortunately, may simply lie in the never-ending quest for revenue, as is too often the case with so many other facets of American society.

-Accordingly, we argue that this divergence between higher education institutions acting in their own economic self-interest or in the interest of the public good, is a stark consequence of decades of state and federal fiscal policy which has compelled profit and rent seeking behaviors by the modern “corporatized” university.
-Moreover, we fear that the pandemic has exacerbated this problem to a point that the long-term health and well-being of the American public university system, and the human lives upon which it is built, are at an existential and literal risk of destruction.
-We hope that by revisiting the neoliberal trends that have led us here, such as austerity and marketization, we can reexamine what the word “public” in public universities means and remind ourselves of the value that a robust, and truly public, higher education system could have.
+Accordingly, we argue that this divergence between higher education institutions acting in their economic self-interest or the interest of the public good is a stark consequence of decades of state and federal fiscal policy which has compelled profit and rent-seeking behaviours by the modern ‘corporatized’ university.
+Moreover, we fear that the pandemic has exacerbated this problem to the point that the long-term health and well-being of the American public university system, and the human lives upon which it is built, are at an existential and literal risk of destruction.
+We hope that by revisiting the neoliberal trends that have led us here, such as austerity and marketization, we can re-examine what the word ‘public’ in public universities means and remind ourselves of the value that a robust, and truly public, higher education system could have.

 A slow but steady decline